Nail polish: History

+Nail polish has different origins dating back to 3000 BCE in different regions of the world.
+The modern nail polish concept was much influenced from painting with paint on the fingernails as well as the ongoing collective dynamic evolution process.

-Nail polish originated in China and dates back to 3000 BCE.
+Nail polish has origins in China and dates back to 3000 BCE.
 Around 600 BCE, during the Zhou dynasty, the royal house preferred the colors gold and silver.
 However, red and black eventually replaced these metallic colors as royal favorites.
 During the Ming dynasty, nail polish was often made from a mixture that included beeswax, egg whites, gelatin, vegetable dyes, and gum arabic.

 In Egypt, the lower classes painted their nails a reddish brown with henna.
 Mummified pharaohs also had their nails painted with henna.

 In Europe, Frederick S. N. Douglas, while traveling in Greece in 1810–1812, noticed that the Greek women used to paint their nails "dingy pink", which he understood as an ancient custom.

 It was more common to polish nails with tinted powders and creams, finishing off by buffing the nail until left shiny.
 One type of polishing product sold around this time was Graf's Hyglo nail polish paste.

 In Victorian era culture it was generally considered improper for women to adorn themselves with either makeup or nail coloring, since natural appearances were considered more chaste and pure.
 In the 1920s, however, women began to wear color in new makeups and nail products, partly in rebellion to such prim customs of their recent past.
-In 1920s France, a big pioneer of nail polish was the hairstylist Antoine de Paris, whose cosmetic company produced some of the first modern polishes, and he himself shocked the newspapers by wearing each nail painted a different color.
+In 1920s France, a big pioneer of nail polish was the hairstylist Antoine de Paris, whose cosmetic company produced some of the first modern polishes, and he shocked the newspapers by painting each of his own nails a different color.

 Since the 1920s, nail colors progressed from French manicures and standard reds to various palettes of color choices, usually coordinated with the fashion industry's clothing colors for the season.
 By the 1940s the whole nail was painted; before that, it was fashionable to leave the tips and a half-moon on the nail bed bare.